LegendaryHog/Pentium/README.md

 push [rax]  #take number from register rax, discard fractional part and reieve natural number N and put number from N cell of RAM to stack

-push rax + 5 #take number from register rax sum it with 5 and put sumin stack
+push rax + 5 #take number from register rax sum it with 5 and put sum in stack

 push rax - 5 #take number from register rax subtract 5 from this number and put in stack